 Backcountry Search and Rescue Surcharge

-Colorado Parks and Wildlife (CPW) is proposing increasing the Backcountry Search and Rescue (BSAR) surcharge on most licenses and registrations.
+The Parks and Wildlife Commission (PWC) approved final regulations at the November 13-14, 2025 PWC meeting increasing the Backcountry Search and Rescue (BSAR) surcharge on most licenses and registrations.
+The PWC approved increasing the surcharge fee to a new base of $1.25.

 Background

-CPW currently assesses a $0.25 surcharge on the sale of most wildlife licenses as well as vessel, snowmobile, and off highway vehicle registrations.
-Colorado Senate Bill 22-168 authorized CPW to set the BSAR surcharge above $0.25 through a one-time increase.
+CPW assesses a surcharge on the sale of most wildlife licenses as well as vessel, snowmobile, and off highway vehicle registrations.
+Colorado Senate Bill 22-168 authorized CPW to set the BSAR surcharge above the previous $0.25 fee through a one-time increase.
 Once the BSAR surcharge is set, it may only be adjusted for inflation thereafter.

 Other BSAR fund revenue is generated from the voluntary sales of Colorado Outdoor Rescue Search and Rescue (CORSAR) cards, and through the Keep Colorado Wild pass program.
 Many BSAR volunteer teams also fundraise in the communities they serve.